Boils and carbuncles

 How can you recognize boils?

-Doctors generally recognize boils due to their typical appearance – as well as the symptoms described by the patient.
-If someone frequently gets boils, has several boils at the same time or is at risk of complications, other investigations such as blood tests or a pus swab may also be required.
+Doctors generally recognize boils due to their typical appearance, as well as the symptoms described by the patient.
+If someone frequently gets boils, has several boils at the same time or is at risk of complications, additional testing may also be required, such as blood tests or a pus swab.

 The pus is examined in a laboratory.
 This happens for two reasons: to determine the precise type of bacteria and to make targeted use of antibiotics.
 Blood tests are also performed.
 This helps to determine if the inflammation has already spread and whether the patient has any other potential medical conditions that could encourage bacterial infections.